Exploring Continual Fine-Tuning for Enhancing Language Ability in Large Language Model: Evaluating English Multilingual Ability for Multilingual CFT

-\textbf{Fine-tuning Datasets.} For our phase-wise datasets, we use the open-source \alp~\cite{alpaca}, \malp~\cite{multialpaca}, and \orca~\cite{OpenOrca} datasets. \alp\ is a self-instruct English-only dataset. \malp\ is a multilingual dataset created by translating \alp's seed tasks to 11 languages and using GPT-3.5-Turbo for response collection.
+\paragraph{Fine-tuning Datasets.} For our phase-wise datasets, we use the open-source \alp~\cite{alpaca}, \malp~\cite{multialpaca}, and \orca~\cite{OpenOrca} datasets. \alp\ is a self-instruct English-only dataset. \malp\ is a multilingual dataset created by translating \alp's seed tasks to 11 languages and using GPT-3.5-Turbo for response collection.
 The languages are in equal proportions and are ``French'', ``Arabic'', ``German'', ``Spanish'', ``Indonesian'', ``Japanese'', ``Korean'', ``Portuguese'', ``Russian'', ``Thai'', and ``Vietnamese''.
 The appendix (\S\ref{app::fine-tuning-datasets}) describes \orca\ and \morca.

-\textbf{Fine-tuning Technique.} We perform full fine-tuning with bf16 precision to study the effects of full fine-tuning with multilingual data in Phase 2 and its effect on task ability.
-We also wish to exploit the benefits gained via complete fine-tuning of these models, which may not be possible with parameter efficient fine-tuning \cite{aggarwal2024maple,panda2024lotteryticketadaptationmitigating}.
-However, in \S\ref{sec:mitigation}, we propose a heuristic-based layer freezing strategy to mitigate forgetting of task ability in which we freeze some layers and fine-tune the rest.
-For our experiments, we use \emph{Axolotl}\footnote{\url{github.com/axolotl-ai-cloud/axolotl/}}, an open-source framework to fine-tune LLMs.
-We conducted our experiments on NVIDIA A100 GPUs with 80 GB RAM.
+\paragraph{Fine-tuning Technique.} We perform full fine-tuning in \texttt{bf16} precision to study the impact of multilingual post-training in Phase~2 on English ability.
+This setting allows us to fully leverage model capacity, which may not be attainable under parameter-efficient fine-tuning methods~\cite{aggarwal2024maple,panda2024lotteryticketadaptationmitigating}.
+To mitigate the resulting degradation in English performance, \S\ref{sec:mitigation} introduces a heuristic-based layer freezing strategy that selectively freezes a subset of layers while fine-tuning the remainder.
+All experiments are conducted using \emph{Axolotl}\footnote{\url{github.com/axolotl-ai-cloud/axolotl/}}, an open-source framework for large-scale LLM fine-tuning.